New Zealand Police: Drones

 In 2012, the police began using drones also known as unmanned aerial vehicles or remotely piloted aircraft systems.
 By 2013, drones had been used only twice; in one case a drone was used in a criminal investigation and led to charges being laid in court.
 In 2023 police were certified to operate drones outside of normal legal constraints.
 Police drones are primarily used for search and rescue, crime and crash scene photography and high risk situations with the intent to extend the use of drones to include searches for clandestine graves during murder investigations.
 Drones are also used in rare instances for tracking fleeing offenders, monitoring gang activity and to locate illegal cannabis operations.
-Police have a varied array of drones with different purposes and uses, some drones have encased propellors for indoor flight, others are equipped specialised camera's such as 200x zoom cameras, thermal imagining cameras, multi-spectral cameras or LiDAR.
-Unlike some other police services drones used by the New Zealand Police are not able to break through windows with Inspector Darren Russel saying, “We’ve certainly no intention to use anything that might be weaponised; I haven’t seen any in New Zealand.”.
+Police have a varied array of drones with different purposes and uses, some drones have encased propellers for indoor flight, others are equipped specialised camera's such as 200x zoom cameras, thermal imagining cameras, multi-spectral cameras or Lidar.
+Unlike some other police services drones used by the New Zealand Police are not able to break through windows with Inspector Darren Russel saying, "We've certainly no intention to use anything that might be weaponised; I haven't seen any in New Zealand.".
 By 2023 170 officers were trained in the operation of drones and by 2025 150 drones were in operation.